Central Refrigerated Service, Inc.

-THE DISTRICT COURT RULES THAT CENTRAL REFRIGERATED TRUCKERS ARE EMPLOYEES! – Posted October 10, 2012
+DISTRICT COURT RULES THAT CENTRAL REFRIGERATED TRUCKERS ARE EMPLOYEES! – Posted October 10, 2012 (Updated April 9, 2014)

 The District Court has issued a critical ruling in the case.
 Click here to read the Court’s decision.
 First, and most importantly, the Court’s decision finds that the truckers in this case ARE EMPLOYEES!
 The Court wrote “although the factors are mixed, the Court finds, based on the Complaint and the moving papers, that Plaintiffs are employees, not independent contractors.”
-In effect, the Court has determined the central issue in this case – and the Court found that we win.
-This finding essentially means that we have won our minimum wage claim as this is really the only factual issue to be determined.
-Since drivers are employees, then they must be paid the minimum wage under federal law.
-That means that all the weeks drivers receive no pay (or sub-minimum wage pay) must now be compensated.
+In effect, the Court has determined the central issue in this case on a preliminary basis- and the Court found that we win.
+This finding, if upheld by the Arbitrator, essentially means that we have won our minimum wage claim as this is really the only factual issue to be determined.
+If drivers are employees, then they must be paid the minimum wage under federal law.
+That means that all the weeks drivers receive no pay (or sub-minimum wage pay) will need to be compensated.
 And Plaintiffs will argue that they are entitled to reimbursement of the various expenses that drivers had to pay.
-There will be significant questions as to how these damages are calculated, and there are some procedural issues, but it is a very powerful bargaining position to be in, having the Court rule that drivers are employees.
-Essentially, the main question remaining is how much drivers participating in the case are owed.
+There will be significant questions as to how these damages are calculated, and there are some procedural issues, but it is a very powerful position to be in, having the Court rule that drivers are employees.

-But then the Court issued another surprising decision.
+After reaching this decision, the Court issued another important ruling.
 The Court ruled that the Federal Arbitration Act does not apply to drivers, but that the Utah Arbitration Act requires drivers to bring their claims in arbitration, in Utah.
-It appears that the effect of the ruling may mean that drivers claims must be handled in arbitration individually.
-Getman Sweeney will be asking the District Court to allow it to appeal this aspect of the decision (there is no appeal as of right on this question).
-On the other hand, based on the other aspects of the decision, it may well be that arbitration is also a very favorable venue.
-Under Central’s arbitration clause, drivers pay only $350 to file an arbitration, while Central itself will be forced to bear approximately $10,000 or more per individual arbitration, with the central question of whether drivers are employees already decided.
+The effect of the ruling is that drivers’ Forced Labor claims must be handled in arbitration individually.
+Based on the other aspects of the decision (and other decisions of the Court), Getman Sweeney believes that arbitration is a very favorable venue.
+Under Central’s arbitration clause, drivers pay only $175 to file an arbitration, while Central itself will be forced to bear approximately $10,000 or more per individual arbitration, with the central question of whether drivers are employees preliminarily decided.

-If you are a driver who has already filed a consent to sue in this action, you will need to contact Getman Sweeney to discuss how to proceed in arbitration, while the appeal is pending.
+If you are a driver who has already filed a consent to sue in this action, you will need to contact Getman Sweeney to discuss how to proceed in arbitration.